What is a Verruca?

 - Use a sterile needle to puncture the entire lesion ensuring it is perforated and bleeds

 - Apply a sterile dressing

 Post operative advice

-- Wound inspection and reduction of any uncomfortable scab is performed 1-2 weeks post op.
+- Wound inspection and reduction of any uncomfortable scab is performed 1-2 weeks post op if required

 If you would like to know if verruca needling would be suitable for you, telephone the clinic to book an initial assessment and view pricing here.